mainsail-crew/crowsnest/custompios/README.md

 The folder 'crowsnest' is made to add to your existing CustomPIOS Structure.

+If you are not already familiar with this, copy 'crowsnest' folder to

+    /src/modules

+## Configuration

 Please take a closer look to the 'config' File and set it up to your specific needs.
 This is pretty much self explantory.